superidol1890/Among-Us-Mod-Pack/README.md

 # Mods

-- Note : If u want to see the list of all the mods in the mod packs for the latest version [v1.5.0](https://github.com/superidol1890/Among-Us-Mod-Pack/releases/tag/v1.5.0) then click [here](https://github.com/superidol1890/Among-Us-Mod-Pack#Mods).
+- Note : If u want to see the list of all the mods in the mod packs for the latest version [v1.5.1](https://github.com/superidol1890/Among-Us-Mod-Pack/releases/tag/v1.5.1) then click [here](https://github.com/superidol1890/Among-Us-Mod-Pack#Mods).
 - These mod packs have been made with the help of the following mods with their links and version used by latest version of this mod pack: (tip : if u click on the name of mods it takes u to the links of the mods)

-## Mod Category - Utils
+## Mod Category - Util

 1 mod pack